 Wholesale produce auctions bring buyers and sellers together for a short period of time, several times each week.
-Most buyers are purchasing for small supermarkets, roadside stands or restaurants.
-The auction does not perform any postharvest handling or store any produce item, because every lot is sold regardless of price at the day of the auction.
-Most auctions have a “no, no-sale” policy.
+Most buyers purchase for small supermarkets, roadside stands or restaurants.
+The auction does not perform any postharvest handling or store any produce, because every lot is sold regardless of price at the day of the auction.
+Most auctions have a “no no-sale” policy.
 However, some auctions choose to set a price floor or minimum acceptable price for each lot of produce.
 A commission of 9 to 12 percent is deducted from the sale price of each lot to fund operating costs of the auction and salaries of the market manager, clerks and other workers in the auction.

-Produce auctions are an efficient market outlet for growers who feel they don’t have time to market their produce.
-Both top- and lower-grade produce can be sold at the auction.
-Transaction costs are lowered because the produce is transported to a central facility for market.
-Most produce auctions will sell only produce grown within a 100-mile radius of the auction facility.
-Produce grown in regions outside the 100-mile radius is considered “shipped or imported produce” and is usually auctioned after the local produce.
-Growers who wish to sell produce grown more than 100 miles away should contact the market manager before bringing the produce to the auction.
-During the peak growing-season, most produce auctions have three sales per week.
-Often, special auction events are conducted for items such as flowers, bedding plants, small animals, hay or straw, or crafts.
-The auction system is well suited for relatively nonperishable vegetables and fruits.
-Given the nature of the auction system, prices are often erratic.
-However, an auction with low prices is often followed by auctions with high prices.
-Average seasonal prices for produce at most produce auctions are usually above wholesale terminal market prices or prices received from supermarket contracts.
-Growers should use the auction system throughout the growing season to obtain the full benefits of this market outlet.
+Produce auctions are an efficient market outlet for growers who don’t have time to market their produce.
+Both top- and low-grade produce can be sold at the auction.
+Transaction costs are lowered because produce is transported to a central facility for market.
+Most produce auctions will only sell produce grown within a 100-mile radius of the auction facility.
+Produce grown outside the 100-mile radius is considered “shipped or imported produce” and is usually auctioned after local produce.
+Growers who wish to sell produce grown more than 100 miles away should contact the market manager before bringing produce to the auction.
+During the peak growing season, most produce auctions have two or three sales per week.
+Often, special auction events are conducted for items such as flowers, bedding plants, small animals, hay or straw, and crafts.
+The auction system is well suited to relatively nonperishable vegetables and fruits.
+Given the nature of the auction system, prices can vary, but an auction with low prices is often followed by auctions with high prices.
+Average seasonal prices for produce at most auctions are usually above wholesale final market prices or prices received from supermarket contracts.
+Growers should use the auction system throughout the growing season to get the most out of the changing prices.

 Cooperative marketing can offer many benefits to growers.
-These include specializing in vegetable crops best suited to their soil type, labor availability and management skills; marketing a larger volume of production, which reduces the marketing costs per product and allows access to new markets, such as wholesale distributors; complementing their own skills and abilities with other necessary production, grading and marketing skills; and spreading investment costs in equipment and facilities among a larger number of producers.
+These include specializing in vegetable crops best suited to their soil type, labor availability and management skills; marketing a larger volume of production, which reduces the marketing cost per product and allows access to new markets, such as wholesale distributors; complementing their own skills and abilities with other necessary production, grading and marketing skills; and spreading investment costs in equipment and facilities among a larger number of producers.
 Most wholesale market outlets desire a consistent quality and quantity of produce.
-The cooperative structure enables growers to sequence their planting to maintain a steady supply of produce for each market.
+The cooperative structure allows growers to sequence their planting to maintain a steady supply of produce for each market.
 Using a cooperative, growers are able to label and differentiate their produce.
-The cooperative can aid in harvesting, processing, cooling or freezing, packaging, labeling and transporting the produce to market.
-Growers market a specific quantity of produce through the cooperative relative to the amount of capital they have invested.
-The cooperative has a market manager who coordinates production of the cooperative and seeks new markets for the cooperative.
+The cooperative can help with harvesting, processing, cooling or freezing, packaging, labeling and transporting produce to market.
+Growers market a specific quantity of produce through the cooperative relative to how much they have invested.
+The cooperative has a market manager who coordinates production and seeks new markets for the cooperative.
 With a diligent market manager and a larger volume of produce, each grower-member spends less time marketing relative to producing the crop.
-The cooperative can purchase input items, such as fertilizer or seed, in bulk quantities, resulting in significant price reductions.
+The cooperative can purchase input items, such as fertilizer or seed, in bulk quantities, resulting in significantly lower prices.
 Labor and equipment for planting and harvesting can be pooled and shared among members of the cooperative.

 Community-supported agriculture farms (CSAs) appeared in Missouri in the mid-1990s after being imported from Europe and Japan to the Northeast in the mid-1980s.
-CSAs are community farms, where consumers interested in healthy, safe food join in an economic partnership with growers seeking stable markets.
-Consumers pay in advance for a whole season of produce through a membership fee that ranges from $300 to $600, depending on size of share.
+CSAs are community farms where consumers interested in healthy, safe food enter into an economic partnership with growers seeking stable markets.
+Consumers pay in advance for a whole season of produce with a membership fee ranging from $300 to $600, depending on size of share.
 In return, members receive a supply of six or more varieties of vegetables on a weekly basis from roughly mid-May until October.

 CSAs have traditionally had core groups of consumers who take on some tasks of planning, organizing and other labor — weeding, hoeing, harvesting, marketing, distribution, coordination — in addition to the membership fee.
-The benefits to growers include sharing the harvest risk with members, who join knowing they may receive reduced harvests or variety depending on weather conditions or other problems.
-Plus, traditional CSAs excel at creating loyal customers and friends, resulting in tremendous community partnerships.
+The benefits to growers include sharing the harvest risk with members who join knowing they may receive reduced harvests or variety depending on weather conditions or other problems.
+Traditional CSAs excel at creating loyal customers and friends, resulting in tremendous community partnerships.

 A more common form of CSA in Missouri is subscription farming, which normally eliminates the work requirement for members.
 These CSAs may charge an advance fee for the entire season, or growers may opt to have a nominal membership fee with weekly or monthly invoices for the market basket provided.

-In either form, the greatest benefit of CSA is the financing available from upfront membership fees, which enable the grower to buy seeds, supplies and labor.
+In either form, the greatest benefit of CSA is the financing available from upfront membership fees, which enables the grower to buy seeds, supplies and labor.

 Some growers form cooperative CSAs with other vegetable growers or producers of eggs, meat and honey.
 Such arrangements allow producers to specialize in different crops that are better suited to their land assets and management skills.
-While cooperative partnerships can take a great deal of time to plan and manage, much of this can be done during the off-season.
-CSAs in general have medium to high marketing costs but can help stabilize farm incomes, minimize risk from specific crop failures, and provide outlets for extra produce.
-CSAs are almost always used in conjunction with wholesale or farmers market outlets to diversify funding sources.
+Cooperative partnerships can take a great deal of time to plan and manage, but much of this can be done during the offseason.
+CSAs in general have medium to high marketing costs but can help stabilize farm incomes, minimize risk from specific crop failures and provide outlets for extra produce.
+CSAs are almost always used in conjunction with wholesale outlets or farmers markets to diversify funding sources.

 Restaurant and institutional sales

 Selling to chefs and institutional food services can help growers diversify their markets.
-The most likely market targets are independently owned and operated restaurants that change menus frequently.
-Many are upscale restaurants that depend upon high-quality ingredients to serve a sophisticated and discerning clientele.
-Such restaurants tend to use a limited amount of product and have little storage space on-site, which means they need multiple deliveries during a week.
+The most likely market targets are independently owned and operated restaurants that frequently change menus.
+Many are upscale restaurants that depend on high-quality ingredients to serve a sophisticated and discerning clientele.
+Such restaurants tend to use a limited amount of product and have little storage space on site, which means they need multiple deliveries each week.
 Lower-priced or high-volume restaurants can also be potential clients, particularly for highly perishable items that suffer from long shipping distances, such as tomatoes or strawberries.
 With today’s food trends, many chefs feel market pressure to source locally produced, high-quality products.

 Benefits of marketing to chefs include a higher wholesale price if the product is delivered to the restaurant; a larger sales volume than retail sales, resulting in lower marketing costs; a market for unique and highly perishable products; and exposure for the farm’s product to a wider audience, particularly if the chef uses the farm name and product in a marketing strategy.

-An intangible benefit of selling to chefs is the invaluable feedback that growers can receive on their product from food professionals, who may recommend earlier harvesting or different postharvest handling or packaging.
+An intangible benefit of selling to chefs is the invaluable feedback that growers get from food professionals, who may recommend earlier harvesting or different postharvest handling or packaging.
 To sell to chefs, growers need to have good postharvest handling and sorting, grading and packaging capacity.
 Growers will also need to be able to provide a standard business invoice that can be entered into the restaurant’s accounting system and, in most cases, cannot expect payment upon delivery.
 (The exception is if growers can receive credit card payments.
-Setting up such a system can have multiple advantages in working with larger-volume customers.)
-Growers should also consider that chefs have a schedule almost opposite to their own — chefs finish cleanup from the dinner service after midnight — which means that farmers need to be able to accept orders by email, fax or, as a last resort, an answering machine.
+Setting up such a system can have multiple advantages in working with large-volume customers.)
+Growers should also consider that chefs have a schedule almost opposite their own — chefs finish cleanup from dinner service after midnight — which means farmers need to be able to accept orders by email, fax or, as a last resort, an answering machine.
 Growers should also be able to provide advance product price lists and availability on a weekly basis.

-A great way to break into restaurant sales is to offer chefs samples of products to find out if your products are of the quality they can use.
+A great way to break into restaurant sales is to offer chefs samples of products to find out if your products are high enough quality for them to use.
 Chefs expect products they order to be delivered as promised and need to know about crop shortages far enough in advance to order replacement products from other distributors.
-Never deliver to a chef during lunch or dinner service (11 a.m. to 2 p.m.; 5 p.m. to 10 p.m.) or you are likely to lose the sale because of the inconvenience to the chef.
+Never deliver to a chef during lunch or dinner service (11 a.m. to 2 p.m. and 5 to 10 p.m., respectively) or you are likely to lose the sale because of the inconvenience to the chef.